-Committee Reporting Summary of responsibilities line Management All of the members of our management team attend a monthly Team Meeting meeting where status updates on each of their areas are provided for ("MTM") the information of the other managers.
+Committee Reporting Summary of responsibilities line Management All the members of our management team attend a monthly meetir Team Meeting where status updates on each of their areas are provided for the ("MTM") information of the other managers.
 This is in addition to regular 1-to-1 meetings with the CEO.
 Management Risk Board Risk The MRC is responsible for supporting the Chief Risk Officer ("CRO") Committee Committee in identifying, assessing, monitoring, managing and reporting on the ("MRC") key and material risk exposures.
 It assists the BRC in defining and monitoring adherence to the Company's risk appetite and escalates unacceptable risks and exposures to the BRC and the CRO of Allianz SpA.
 Reserve Board Risk The Reserve Committee's ultimate goal is to achieve transparency Committee Committee/ and auditability of the Company's models, valuation methodologies, Audit assumptions, expert judgements and parameters, and material Committee changes thereto, by ensuring appropriate governance and controls are in place, including the assessment of impacts and potential side effects across all affected reporting regimes.
 In addition, the Reserve Committee is responsible for the assessment of IFRS actuarial

 Committee Reporting Summary of responsibilities line balances and the Solvency II Technical Provisions to ensure they have been calculated in accordance with the relevant requirements.
 The Reserve Committee approves the Solvency II quantitative reporting templates on a quarterly basis and recommends annual regulatory reports for approval to the Board where appropriate.
 Product Approval Board Risk The PAOC is responsible for setting appropriate product oversight and and Oversight Committee governance arrangements, such as the measures and procedures Committee aimed at designing, reviewing and distributing products for ("PAOC") customers.
 It is responsible for recommending any material changes to existing products or new products to the BRC for approval.
 Outsourcing MRC The Outsourcing Committee ensures that the outsourcing Committee arrangements are managed in a manner that is consistent with both regulatory and the Group requirements.
 Its principal task is to ensure that all outsourcing activities are undertaken in accordance with the Outsourcing Framework as set out in the Outsourcing Policy.
 Operational Board The Operational Investment Committee is responsible for the Investment Investment oversight of operational matters that relate to investment Committee Committee management processes and reports.
-MRC ITCD provides according and everyight of IT.
-The ITCD is responsible Information WIRC ITSB provides governance and oversight of IT.
-The ITSB is responsible Technology for making decisions on IT-related topics in support of strategic and business decisions.
-Steering Board ("ITSB") business decisions.
-Information MRC The ISSB provides governance and oversight of Information Security.
+Information соо ITSB provides governance and oversight of IT.
+The ITSB is responsible Technology for making decisions on IT-related topics in support of strategic and Steering Board business decisions. ("ITSB") Information C00 The ISSB provides governance and oversight of Information Security.
 Security Steering The ISSB is responsible for making decisions on Information Security- Board ("ISSB") related topics in support of strategic and business decisions.
 Sustainability MRC The Sustainability Working Group's goal is integrating robust Working Group sustainability practices within the Company.
-1
+Hybrid Fusion соо Allianz Darta's HFC is a multi-disciplinary team responsible for Centre ("HFC") providing end-to-end coordination of all major Information and Communication Technology ("ICT") -related incidents within the Company.

-The following table shows the senior manager who are members ("M") and Standing Guests ("G") of our Executive Management Committees at 31 December 2023.
+The following table shows the senior manager who are members ("M") and Standing Guests ("G") of our Executive Management Committees at 31 December 2024.